Home > Tools & Support > Common Words & Acryonms

 Committee: A group of individuals and organizational representatives who care about a particular topic or area of work that advise and decide upon goals and actions together; for Provecho Collective, our committees help spread power or influence more evenly among different areas – like policy, data and evaluation, and funding – that otherwise would not be accessible for most community members; they’re facilitated by a staff liaison and open to all who are interested in participating unless otherwise noted.

-Community: End users at the end of the food system chain who are the most impacted by inequities due to policies and procedures – and have historically been left out of the decision-making process.
-Provecho Collective may also use “community” when referring to our network of partners (see below for definition), which includes community members, grassroots organizations, advocacy groups, local producers, state agencies, and more who all convene around shared priorities and solutions.
+Note: Provecho Collective may also use “community” when referring to our network of partners and collaborators (see below for definition), which includes community advocates, grassroots organizations, advocacy groups, local producers, state agencies, public health and nutrition experts, and more who all convene around shared priorities and solutions.

 Culturally relevant: Meeting the diverse tastes and needs of individuals and families based on their cultural identity and/or spirituality; holding space for food preferences and the cultural practices around the preparation and consumption of food; you also may hear it described as culturally appropriate, responsible, meaningful, or preferred.

-Equity: Recognizing that we do not all start from the same place and must acknowledge and adjust those imbalances; it’s an ongoing process that requires us to identify and overcome intentional and unintentional barriers arising from bias or systemic structures; inclusion is a key component to advance equity.
-(This is a core value of Provecho Collective and why we’re committed to equitable practices in order to make impactful systems change.
-Read more about our equity framework.)
+Equity: Recognizing that we do not all start from the same place and must acknowledge and adjust those imbalances (different from equality, meaning everyone gets the same resources and opportunities, regardless of their individual needs); an ongoing process, with inclusion as a key component, that requires us to identify and overcome intentional and unintentional barriers arising from bias or systemic structures.

 Food access: A community’s and individual’s ability to have enough resources to obtain and/or produce food on an uninterrupted and consistent basis for a nourishing diet; this includes travel time to shopping, availability of healthy foods, and food prices.